igorbrigadir/ishkurs-guide-dataset/guide.md

 Musique Concrete.
 I guess this is as far back as you can go without wanting to define what defines electronic music.
 The idea behind this is that since every musical theory that exists has already been done before, the only thing left to explore is non-musical music theory.
 Fortunately, just in time for the post-war experimentalist crowd hellbent on exploring the most non-musical music ever was the emergence of technology with which to make all sorts of non-music music with.
 Things like magnetic tape and transistors and vacuum tubes.
 But if you want to know where all that shit came from, go read the tutorial.
 I personally think that the guys, being musicians first and technologists second, got their hands on all sorts of musical equipment that they didn't know how to use, but they were intellectual enough to bullshit their way through using it by pretending their post-modern crap compositions were really nouveau "art".
 Of course, in 20 years the tables would be turned: electronic music would be made by science and math nerds who didn't know a shred about music.
 There's probably a poignant lesson to be learned from all this, but I can't think of one without sounding like a pretentious fucktool.

-## Acid Jazz: Rare Groove, Jazzdance
+## Acid Jazz
-*aka:  Acid Jazz* in the Chillout group, emerged in 90s
+*aka:  Rare Groove, Jazzdance* in the Chillout group, emerged in 90s

 Another one of those confusedly named genres as it is neither Acid nor Jazz.
 Well, sort of.
 Sandwiched between Deep House and Trip Hop, this is the Downtempo genre with soul.
 And groove.
 And rhythm.
 And funk.
 And Jazz.
 This kind of music is best meant for late-night coffee houses and alternative culture eateries where the waitresses are all short-haired lesbians, the coffee comes in tall glasses, and there's a small smokey stage where a crowd of intellectuals wearing dark-brimmed glasses are listening to some guy in a turtle neck reciting crappy poetry like a bunch of pretentious post-ginsbergian beatnicks.
 Ooh yeah!
 Gotsta love that post-modern poetry.